frp-arduino/frp-arduino/doc/example-intro.md

     ./make [name of example] upload

-A board name can be specified if using a board other than the Arduino Uno.
+A board name can be specified as an environment variable if using a board other than the Arduino Uno.
 Currently supported board names include "Uno" (default Arduino Uno) and "Nano" (Arduino Nano).

-    ./make [name of example] upload [name of board]
+    BOARD=[name of board] ./make [name of example] upload

 Before we can run these commands, we need to install a few dependencies: